biox/clist/README.md

 * a Go compiler
 * [go-sqlite3](https://github.com/mattn/go-sqlite3)
-* an SMTP server to send mail
+* an encrypted SMTP server to send mail
 * an MTA to handle receiving mail

 ## Installation